analyticspot/anx-ml/SERIALIZATION.README.md

 to deserialize we'd have to look at the file named "2" in the zip file and the `Weka` `FormatModule` (see below) would know how to deserialize that properly.

-Make all transformers async API-wise.
-No speed benefit to sync so might as well simplify.
-Then have SyncTransformer base class for those that want it.

 # Deserialization

 In order to support interoperability with other machine learning libraries we do not specify a single serialization